whitesnowx/tp/docs/DeveloperGuide.md

 3. When the `FavCommand` is executed, it retrieves the last shown list using `getSortedFilteredPersonList()` and creates a favourite person.
 This portions' details has been separated from the main sequence diagram into the reference sequence diagram below.
 4. After creating a new `Person` object, `FavCommand` replaces the old `Person` object with the new one.
 5. The command communicates with the `Model` when it is executed.
 More specifically, it calls `updateFilteredPersonList()` method using `PREDICATE_SHOW_ALL_PERSONS` which resets the view to default.
-6. The result of the command execution is encapsulated as a `CommandResult` object which is returned back to `LogicManager`, to show in the `UI` component the success message that the `Person` at the given index is set as favourite.
+6. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `LogicManager`, to show in the `UI` component the success message that the `Person` at the given index is set as favourite.

 The below sequence diagram goes into more details on how the execution of the command creates a favourite person: